LtqxWYEG/Asorted-Scripts/README.md

 # Assorted-Scripts
-Just an assortment of scripts I wrote.
+Just an assortment of scripts I wrote for Windows.
 A place to save them for use afar.

 # Descriptions
 - ## Toggle Loudness Equalization.bat